Chamonix Off Piste Clinic

 Accommodation and huts

-For the first part of the week you will be based in our central 3chalets, Chalet Iceman, Chalet Slider and Chalet Viper – see winter holidays for the listings.
-Rooms are normally on a twin shared basis with shared bathrooms.
-The chalets have a fun atmosphere, there are often other like minded people staying in the chalets who are on various other courses.
-Chamonix town is a short 5 minutes walk away with plenty of restaurants, bars and cafes.
+You will be based in our Chamonix accommodation.
+There are often other like minded people staying in the chalet who are on various other courses.
+Chamonix town is a short 2 minutes walk away with plenty of restaurants, bars and cafes.

-Tues-thurs: More advanced off piste coaching and exploring the off piste potential of the region with our BASI instructer and IFMGA Guide.
+More advanced off-piste coaching and exploring the off-piste potential of the region.

-By Friday your skiing will have come a long way and you will have sampled much of the best off-piste terrain the area has to offer.
-You will be more versed in off-piste safety and will have done more skiing in this week than probably any week before!
+By day 5 your skiing will have come a long way and you will have sampled much of the best off-piste terrain the area has to offer.
+You will be more versed in off-piste safety and feel confident exploring new terrain.

 The focus should be on training Cardiovascular Endurance as well as Strength for long days in the mountains – for cardio cycling/running/rowing machines are much better than weight training.
 Try and exercise for up to a couple of hours at a time at least twice a week.
 Try yoga, swimming, pilates etc too to help with core stability and balance.
 Squats and cycling are a good way to strengthen your legs.
 Remember to build up your workouts over time.
 If you are not used to exercising much, your muscles and joints need time to build up to avoid injury.